Szélanya: Description

 She is a wise, elderly woman who lives in a cave on top of a huge mountain somewhere at the end of the world.
 She rides the winds and creates storms and whirlwinds.

-Szelanya has a Slavic version which is a nymph who has power over wind, which she delight in causing storms.
+Szelanya has a Slavic version which is a nymph who has power over wind, in which she delights in causing storms.
 She lives around hills, mountains, and high mounds.

-In Hungarian and Turkic mythology, she is also believed to be female fairy-like spirit who lives in the wilderness and sometimes in the clouds.
+In Turkic and later Hungarian mythology, she is also believed to be a female fairy-like spirit who lives in the wilderness and sometimes in the clouds.